The Riches of Christ

 “The words ‘world’ and ‘all’ are used in some seven or eight senses in Scripture; and it is very rarely that ‘all’ means all persons, taken individually.
 The words are generally used to signify that Christ has redeemed ‘some of all sorts‘ some Jews, some Gentiles, some rich, some poor, and has not restricted his redemption to either Jew or Gentile.”
 (Spurgeon, Particular Redemption, A Sermon, 28 February 1858)

 One can easily prove how wrong Spurgeon was by examining the biblical verses in their context, where the word ‘all’ is used.
 The Greek word for all is pas, which is used 1243 times in the New Testament.
-We have examined each and every verse where pas has been used.
+We have examined almost every verse where pas has been used.
 In the overwhelming majority of cases, the context immediately makes it clear, to whom or to what, all or every refers.
 Yes, there are scriptures in the Bible where the context shows that the Greek word pas (all) is used as a figure of speech or hyperbole and it does not mean absolutely all.
-Also, there are a few verses in the New Testament where the context of the verses does not immediately make it clear to what or to whom pas is referring.
+Also, there are a few verses in the New Testament where the context of the verses does not immediately make it clear as to what or to whom pas is referring, such as Matthew 3:5-6 in the KJV.
 Spurgeon and all those who believe in hell have seized upon such verses to explain away all verses that uphold the truth of universal reconciliation and salvation.

 We now go on to give many more of the treasures of Scripture, the riches of Christ, which shine out the truth of Universal Reconciliation through Jesus Christ.
 Let us believe the Word of God by accepting that in these scriptures all means all and every means every.